 “If you are considering seeing a therapist, I honor your courage because life is full of challenges.
 Relationships bring challenges.
 I believe that as human beings, we were designed for relationship.
 Sometimes, being in relationship with others brings us great joy and sometimes it brings us incredible pain and suffering.
 Yet, we are all drawn to relationship and it is a constant classroom” in our lives.I am a person with many different relationships in the classroom of my own life.
 I am a daughter, friend, wife, mother, grandmother, nurse and therapist, to name a few.

-Through relationships we had early in life, we learned about ourselves and began to trust and distrust both self and others.
+Kathy believes through relationships we had early in life, we learned about ourselves and began to trust and distrust both self and others.
 We developed styles of relating with others that helped us survive disappointments, pain, loneliness, abuse, and rejections.
 However, those same strategies that helped us survive sometimes end up working against us later in life by the challenges they bring to our relationships—especially with those we love who are closest to us.

 - in emotional discomfort for any reason and willing to seek help.

 - willing to engage in a meaningful working relationship with her.
 This is called the therapeutic relationship.

 - willing to look at your own strategies and underlying beliefs about how life works.

 - willing to explore your feelings and what they may be indicating needs attention in your life.

 - willing to risk affirming yourself in truth in love.